Henry Jones Sr.: Appearances

 In The Young Indiana Jones Chronicles, following the publication of a successful book on chivalry in 1909, Jones is invited to speak at a number of schools and universities around the world.
 He took his wife and son along with him, hiring his former tutor, Helen Seymour (portrayed by Margaret Tyzack) to tutor his son.

 In Indiana Jones and the Kingdom of the Crystal Skull, Henry is hinted to have died prior to the events of the film.
 A framed photograph of him is seen on Indy's desk at one point in the film.
 Indy at one point mutters "This is intolerable" while escaping from the Soviets and, near the end of the movie, addresses Mutt as "Junior".
 In the James Rollins novelization of the movie, it is said that Henry Jones Sr. had died roughly two years before, making his year of death between 1955 and 1956.
 However, in the James Luceno DK book, Indiana Jones the Ultimate Guide, it lists his death as 1951.

 In the video game, Indiana Jones and the Staff of Kings, Henry is a playable character in a storyline specially created for co-op mode, which follows Henry Sr. and Henry Jr. as they travel to South America to prevent priceless artefacts from falling into the hands of the Germans.

 Henry Sr. and Henry Jr. make very brief unplayable cameos in the video game Lego Star Wars III: The Clone Wars.
 Their appearance pays tribute to a scene from Indiana Jones and the Last Crusade.

+Henry Sr. appears as a playable character in the world-building video game Disney Magic Kingdoms.

+In Indiana Jones and the Dial of Destiny, Henry is seen in a photograph in Indy's apartment.
+It is also revealed that he owned a watch that he passed down to Indy before his death.